tatismolin/interview-questions/React.md

 ```

 37. ### How does React render method works?
 It returns React element which is the representation of the DOM component.
-If more than one HTML element needs to be rendered, then they must be grouped together inside one enclosing tag such as <div>.
-This function must be kept pure i.e., it must return the same result each time it is invoked.
+If more than one HTML element needs to be rendered, then they must be grouped together inside one enclosing tag such as `<div>` This function must be kept pure i.e., it must return the same result each time it is invoked.
 Render method is called each time an update happens.

 38. ### How to conditionally render components?
 Use ternary operator.